Skip to Content

 Sprigs of Rosemary fill in around the hydrangea arrangement & both Rosemary and Sage add a green touch to the Black Eyed Susan arrangement.

-Use herbs to keep house smelling fresh.
+Use herbs to keep the house smelling fresh.
+Herbs that are fragrant and refreshing.

-Dry or Freeze Herbs for Winter use
+Dry or Freeze Herbs For Winter Use

 Some perennials will survive a mild winter and therefore, you may not need to preserve them.